 Airports are disrupted due to snow because of the additional processes that need to be undertaken to make sure planes are safe to fly.
 Roads and runways need to be cleared of snow and ice and planes must be de-iced.

 A plane must be completely de-iced before it can take off as any ice on the plane affects the aircraft wings and fuselage which makes the planes more difficult to control.

-In severely cold temperatures, planes must take off as soon as they are de-iced to prevent ice building up again.
-De-icing just before flying therefore means that none can be done in advance at the start of the day.
+In severely cold temperatures, planes must take off as soon as they are de-iced to prevent ice from building up again.
+De-icing just before flying, therefore, means that none can be done in advance at the start of the day.
 It’s all about timing here rather than efficiency.

 Larger airports like Luton and Gatwick are more impacted by severe weather than smaller airports as they have so many flights that a delay of a few hours causes a huge backlog of flights.

 It’s important to stay up to date with any changes in your flight delay, so for all the latest Luton Airport delays information, we recommend checking social media as the quickest and latest feed.